Immigration to Japan: Naturalisation

 In 2015, 9,469 applications for Japanese citizenship were approved.
 The number of foreign residents in Japan applying to naturalize and obtain Japanese citizenship peaked in 2008 at more than 16,000, but declined to 12,442 in 2015.
 Processing of applications can take up to 18 months.
 Application criteria are set deliberately high and inspectors are granted a degree of discretion in interpretation of eligibility and good conduct criteria.
 Apart from the requirement to renounce foreign citizenship, naturalization criteria are similar to other developed countries such as the US, although there is no citizenship test.
-About 99 percent of naturalization applications in Japan are approved, compared to about 90 percent in the US.
+About 80 percent of naturalization applications in Japan are approved, compared to about 90 percent in the US.

 Most of the decline in applications is accounted for by a steep reduction in the number of Japan-born Koreans taking Japanese citizenship.
 Historically the bulk of those taking Japanese citizenship have not been new immigrants but rather Special Permanent Residents; Japan-born descendants of Koreans and Taiwanese who remained in Japan at the end of the Second World War.

 Ethnicity and nationality

 The concept of minzoku (民族) as represented in Japanese makes no distinction between racial, ethnic, and national identities.
 Where the census of the United Kingdom, for example, separates ethnic or racial background from nationality, the Japanese Census and Statistics Bureau do not distinguish between the two.

 The definition of ethnic and racial boundaries alongside national ones leads many people to represent Japan as tan’itsu minzoku kokka (単一民族国家), with an explicit purity of blood and culture.
-In 2005, future Prime Minister Tarō Asō described Japan as being a nation of "one race, one civilization, one language and one culture" and in 2012, this claim was repeated by former Governor of Tokyo Shintaro Ishihara.
+In 2005, future Prime Minister Tarō Asō described Japan as being a nation of "one race, one civilization, one language and one culture".
+In 2012, this claim was repeated by former Governor of Tokyo Shintaro Ishihara.

 The concept of a unified minzoku retains a legal authority.
 A 1984 amendment to the Japanese Nationality Act made citizenship jus sanguinis, tied to blood rather than place of birth.
 Japanese citizenship is exclusive: those who naturalize must renounce their first nationality, and those who are born Japanese but with a second citizenship must choose between them by the time they are 20 years old.